1971 Tour de France: Route and stages

-On 16 October 1970, it was announced that city of Mulhouse in eastern France would host the 1971 edition's opening stages (known as the Grand Départ), which consisted of a team time trial prologue stage and two further stages.
+On 16 October 1970, it was announced that the city of Mulhouse in eastern France would host the 1971 edition's opening stages (known as the Grand Départ), which consisted of a team time trial prologue stage and two further stages.
 The entire route was announced on 8 December at a press conference in Paris by race directors Jacques Goddet and Félix Lévitan.

 New rules to discourage the use of doping were introduced by cycling's governing body, the Union Cycliste Internationale (UCI); stages lengths were reduced, only twenty stages were allowed, and rest days were made compulsory.
 The latter was a re-introduction to the Tour.
-At distance of 3608 km, it was shorter than the previous Tour by 646 km and the shortest since 1905.
+At a distance of 3608 km, it was shorter than the previous Tour by 646 km and the shortest since 1905.

-With the shortened distance in addition to the increased financial running costs, the race organisers maximised the amount route locations which paid the race to start, pass through or finish there.
+With the shortened distance in addition to the increased financial running costs, the race organisers maximised the amount of route locations which paid the race to start, pass through or finish there.
 The navigation of the host locations made a loose figure of eight route, unlike the usual continuous loop.
-There were total of five transfers which added up to a distance of 350 km.
+There were a total of five transfers which added up to a distance of 350 km.
 For the first time in a Tour there were air transfers, from Le Touquet to Paris and Marseille to Toulouse.
-The previous Tour's split stages had drawn complaints from the riders, nevertheless, they remained as the income they provided was overriding.
-There three split stages; two stages were split half and one in thirds.
+The previous Tour's split stages, where two or more shorter stages would be run on the same day, had drawn complaints from the riders, nevertheless, they remained as the income they provided was an overriding factor.
+There were three split stages; two stages were split half and one in thirds.
 The reduction in distance and amount of stages saw more climbs introduced, and it was thought that this edition was more suited to climbing specialists.
 Overall, the route was seen as easier than recent editions.